-A Pali sutta, MN 44, defines concentration as $cittass'ek'aggat\bar{a}$, which is often translated as "one-pointedness of mind": cittassa = "of the mind" or "of the heart," eka = one, agga = point, $-t\bar{a} =$ -ness.
+A Pali sutta, MN 44, defines concentration as cittass'ek'aggatā, which is often translated as "one-pointedness of mind": cittassa = "of the mind" or "of the heart," eka = one, agga = point, $-t\bar{a}$ = -ness.
+MN 117 defines noble right concentration as any one-pointedness of mind supported by the first seven factors of the noble path, from right view through right mindfulness.
 MN 43 states further that one-pointedness is a factor of the first jhāna, the beginning level of right concentration.